 Our commitment to the environment to "do no harm" is one of our main guiding principles.
-As we get ready for Earth Day celebrations this weekend, we're proud to share details on our efforts to ensure our business and operations have as little impact as possible on this generation and those to come.
+We're proud to share details on our efforts to ensure our business and operations have as little impact as possible on this generation and those to come.

 Our clients vote with their forks every time they eat with us.
 It all starts with the source - the provenance - of our ingredients.
 The responsibility to future generations begins with ensuring that our soils are prospering not depleting.
 Mineral and nutrient rich foods - both plants and animals - all start at this very basic level.
 Remember, we are not only what we eat, but what our food eats.
 Our chefs choose to work with farmers and purveyors to source organic or beyond-organic produce which ensures our ingredients are super fresh and nutritious.
 We buy local with Hudson Valley Harvest, Local Bushel, Lancaster Farm Fresh Cooperative, and source sustainable seafood from Sea to Table.

 Minimizing excess food waste has been built into our operations since day one with our advanced order deadline.
 Other restaurants order and prep foods based on estimates.
 As a delivery-only restaurant and meal delivery company, we have a 72 hour deadline so that our chefs order for and prepare only the exact number of orders we receive.
 From our clients perspective, they do have to plan in advance for their meals during their week.
 But avoiding on-demand urges and cravings means the impact to the environment, and their waistline, is reduced.
 No more ordering Seamless or grabbing the first sweet treat you see.
 Our clients eat stress-free knowing their Provenance meals are not only healthy for their body and the planet, but that they will be waiting for them when they're hungry.

 In addition, we have four words that rule our packaging decisions -- Reduce, Reuse, Compost, Recycle.